kimtth/awesome-azure-openai-llm/README.md

 - [Open-source GPT Wrappers](https://star-history.com/blog/gpt-wrappers) 1.
 [ChatGPT-Next-Web](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web) 2.
 [FastGPT](https://github.com/labring/FastGPT) 3.
 [Lobe Chat](https://github.com/lobehub/lobe-chat) [Jan 2024]
 - [GPT Researcher](https://github.com/assafelovic/gpt-researcher) [Jul 2023] / [GPT Newspaper](https://github.com/assafelovic/gpt-newspaper) [Jan 2024]
 - [RAGxplorer](https://github.com/gabrielchua/RAGxplorer): Visualizing document chunks and the queries in the embedding space.
 [Jan 2024]

+### **Caching**

+- Caching: A technique to store data that has been previously retrieved or computed, so that future requests for the same data can be served faster.
+- To reduce latency, cost, and LLM requests by serving pre-computed or previously served responses.
+- Strategies for caching: Caching can be based on item IDs, pairs of item IDs, constrained input, or pre-computation.
+Caching can also leverage embedding-based retrieval, approximate nearest neighbor search, and LLM-based evaluation. [ref](https://eugeneyan.com/writing/llm-patterns/#caching-to-reduce-latency-and-cost)
+- GPTCache: Semantic cache for LLMs.
+Fully integrated with LangChain and llama_index. [git](https://github.com/zilliztech/GPTCache)

+### **Defensive UX**

+- Defensive UX: A design strategy that aims to prevent and handle errors in user interactions with machine learning or LLM-based products.
+- Why defensive UX?: Machine learning and LLMs can produce inaccurate or inconsistent output, which can affect user trust and satisfaction.
+Defensive UX can help by increasing accessibility, trust, and UX quality.
+- [Guidelines for Human-AI Interaction](https://www.microsoft.com/en-us/research/publication/guidelines-for-human-ai-interaction/): Microsoft: Based on a survey of 168 potential guidelines from various sources, they narrowed it down to 18 action rules organized by user interaction stages.
+- [People + AI Guidebook](https://pair.withgoogle.com/guidebook/): Google: Google’s product teams and academic research, they provide 23 patterns grouped by common questions during the product development process3.
+- [Human Interface Guidelines for Machine Learning](https://developer.apple.com/design/human-interface-guidelines/machine-learning): Apple: Based on practitioner knowledge and experience, emphasizing aspects of UI rather than model functionality4.

 ### **LLM for Robotics: Bridging AI and Robotics**